Ezechiel-Tibiri/Ezechiel-Tibiri/README.md

-- 👋 Hi, I’m @Ezechiel-Tibiri
+- 👋 Hi, I’m Ezechiel Tibiri
 - 👀 I’m interested in bioinformatics
 - 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on all about bioinformatics